nareshmaharaj-consultant/vault-basic/part3.md

 ### 1.2.
 Create and Configure the "Grand Grimoire" Database

+We already did this is previous section (part2) but here it is again.
 Connect to the running instance and set up our database, table, and a dedicated role for read-only access.

 ```bash